gilbertekalea/booking.com_crawler/README.md

  - Apply filters *can be customized*
  - Browser window switch
- - Click and follow link
+ - Click and follow the link
  - Perform Pagenation
  - Web automation
  - Data conversion - get in csv format or json format.